zavsnar/knowledge_base/kafka_definitive_guide.md

 Alongside with dynamic assignment of partitions to consumers, we can declare **static consumer** by defining __group.instance.id__ for it.
 In that case, partitions assigned to the static consumer won't be reassigned to another, and rebalance won't be started if the static consumer doesn't send heartbeats.
 But by achieving __session.timeout.ms__ consumer becomes identified dead and partitions will be reassigned to other consumers.
 Static consumers are handy for applications with heavy internal state which is expensive to construct and you don't want to start rebalance on consumer restart.

 Consumers can subscribe to several topics using regex.
 When a new topic with a matching name is added the rebalance will happen almost immediately and consumers will start consuming from the new topic.
 But important to understand that the consumer periodically will request all topic list with all partitions and apply regex on them.
-Which can lead to significant overhead, and subscribing by regex is a very specific desire.
+Which can lead to significant overhead, and subscribing by regex is a particular desire.

-Consumers have to do _poll_ periodically, otherwise after _max.poll.interval.ms_ consumer will be considered dead.
+Consumers have to do `poll()` periodically, otherwise after _max.poll.interval.ms_ consumer will be considered dead.
 So, you should exclude long-blocking operations in the pool loop.

+Consumers should implement callbacks on:
+ * `onPartitionsAssigned` - called after a partition has been revoked and assigned to a new consumer but before fetching the first messages.
+The callback must be completed no longer than _max.poll.timeout.ms_.
+ * `onPartitionsRevoked` - called when the consumer has to give up partitions.
+That is a great place to synchronously commit offsets and close file descriptors of DB connections.
+ * `onPartitionsLost` - only called when a cooperative rebalancing algorithm is used, and only in exceptional cases where the partitions were assigned to other consumers without first being revoked by the rebalance algorithm (in normal cases, `onPartitionsRevoked()` will be called).
+We have to be **aware** that on commit offsets in this callback, another consumer (new owner of partition) might commit its offset. if you don’t implement this method, `onPartitionsRevoked()` will be called instead. **TBD: What is this exceptional case?**

 ## Consumer Configuration